 Addiction is a complex and challenging disease that affects millions of people around the world.
 It can cause significant harm to individuals, families, and communities.
 Addiction is often accompanied by feelings of guilt, shame, and remorse, which can make recovery a difficult and painful process.
-However, one powerful tool that can help people overcome addiction is forgiveness.
+While you have started your journey at an addiction recovery house, you learn to use a powerful toll that is forgiveness.

 Forgiveness is the act of letting go of anger, resentment, and bitterness towards others and oneself.
 It involves a shift in perspective that allows a person to move beyond negative emotions and focus on positive emotions such as love, compassion, and understanding.
 Forgiveness is not about forgetting or condoning harmful behavior but rather about releasing the negative emotions associated with it.